gohugoio/hugo/docs/content/templates/views.md

     </div>
     </section>

-In the above example you will notice that we have called .Render and passed in which view to render the content with.
-Render is a special function available on a content which tells the content to render itself with the provided view template.
+In the above example, you will notice that we have called `.Render` and passed in which view to render the content with. `.Render` is a special function available on a content which tells the content to render itself with the provided view template.
-In this example we are not using the li view.
+In this example, we are not using the li view.
 To use this we would change the render line to `{{ .Render "li" }}`.